nicholaswmin/automap/README.md

 ### Time-complexity

-> This section describes the [time-complexity][time] of possible input
+> This section briefly describes the [time-complexity][time] of possible input
+> configurations.
+>
-> configurations solely in the context of network roundtrips, not
+> Note that in these time-complexity speculations are solely in the context
+> of network roundtrips and/or requests since they are by far the biggest
+> bottleneck in most cases.
-> local computations.
+>
+> They don't describe local computations and there's not much attention
+> being paid in that regard, in general.

 #### Flat lists